ThemeParkHipster Full Fast and Furious Supercharged Ride Review

 You can grab your FREE Universal Orlando Resort Guidebook below!

 More questions you may have are:

 What time does Universal Studios open?

 Universal Studios Florida is open 365 days a year from 9 a.m. to 6 p.m. in the regular season.

 How much does it cost to go to Universal Studios in Florida?

-The cost of admission starts at $125, but I like discounts so I use Undercover Tourist to find cheap Universal Studios tickets.
+The cost of admission starts at $125, but I like discounts so I use Undercover Tourist and The Park Prodigy to find cheap Universal Studios tickets.

 What should I do first at Universal Studios Orlando?

 One of the best Universal Studios Orlando tips that I can give you is to start at Diagon Alley first.